1. “Principles-Based Enforcement and Valuation."

 Co-authors: Frank Heflin (University of Georgia), Robbie Moon (Georgia Institute of Technology), and Spencer Pierce (Florida State University)

 ABSTRACT: We investigate changes in financial reporting conservatism arising from disclosure-related shareholder lawsuits filed between 1996 and 2016.
 We find that sued firms respond to 10b-5 litigation with increased accounting conservatism.
-Consistent with a spillover effect, we find that non-sued peer firms, identified by EDGAR co-search patterns, also increase their accounting conservatism in response to a peer firm’s litigation event.
-Despite the FASB eliminating conservatism as an essential qualitative characteristic from the conceptual framework in 2010, we find the post-suit spike in conservatism persists after 2010, suggesting a capital market demand for conservatism even without regulator intervention.
-Our findings supplement prior studies examining the effect of conservatism on reducing litigation risk by providing the first large sample evidence suggesting that shareholder lawsuits trigger a subsequent increase in reporting conservatism, which is consistent with the widespread but until now untested belief that shareholder litigation induces accounting conservatism.
+Consistent with a spillover effect, we also find that non-sued peer firms increase accounting conservatism following litigation.
+Despite the FASB having eliminated conservatism as an essential qualitative characteristic from the conceptual framework in 2010, we find the post-suit spike in conservatism persists after 2010, suggesting a capital market demand for conservatism even without regulator intervention.
+Our results extend prior studies examining the disclosure effects of litigation by providing evidence that litigation triggers a subsequent increase in conservative accounting choices and support the widespread but untested belief that litigation induces accounting conservatism.

 4. "Mandatory Disclosure and Knightian Uncertainty."

-Co-authors: Taejin Kim (Chinese University of Hong Kong Business School) and Kyungha Kari Lee (Rutgers Business School)
+Co-authors: Taejin Kim (Korea University) and Kyungha Kari Lee (Rutgers Business School)

 ABSTRACT: We build a two-dimensional model characterizing firms' disclosure decisions in the mean-variance (μ,σ) space where risk information matters due to uncertainty aversion in financial markets.
 In equilibrium, joint disclosure thresholds are characterized by cutoff regions depicting more favorable news: higher means and lower variances.
 Applying this framework, our model predicts that mandatory disclosure of risk and voluntary disclosure of returns on investments are complimentary in the presence of proprietary cost incurred from jointly disclosing the first and second moments as a pair; however, such consequences arising from mandatory risk reporting reverse as substitutory, in lowering voluntary disclosures regarding first moments when we further allow for Knightian uncertainty in the two model parameters.
 Our analysis suggests that stringent regulation on firm-specific risk disclosure may improve disclosure of second moments only at the cost of reduced first moment disclosure quality when capital markets are ambiguity averse.